Queso Dip made with all natural ingredients but all the smooth and creamy cheese dip that’s perfect for your favorite dip or nachos!

 How to make Queso with Velveeta:

-The traditional “easy” queso with Velveeta and Rotel is made by just adding a can of rotel tomatoes and chilies to a block of 16 ounces of Velveeta cheese in a large bowl and mixing.
+The traditional “easy” queso with Velveeta and Rotel is made by just adding a can of rotel tomatoes and chilis to a block of 16 ounces of Velveeta cheese in a large bowl and mixing.
 Then you microwave the bowl covered with a wet paper towel for 2-3 minutes until bubbly and serve with tortilla chips.

 Want to make the queso spicy?
 We add in either canned or fresh sliced jalapenos.
 You can also add some spice by adding hot sauce, cayenne pepper or chili powder to the mixture.